 The OpenVMS operating system provides a programming interface for remote file access using higher-level languages, including VAX MACRO.
 The MACRO programs can use OpenVMS Record Management Services (RMS) calls or OpenVMS system service calls.
 This section describes how you can use RMS to access remote files.
-The OpenVMS system services, which you can also use for remote file access, are described more completely in Section 4.5.4.
+The OpenVMS system services, which you can also use for remote file access, are described more completely in Section 4.5.4, "Using System Service Calls in MACRO Programs".